opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ## Step 3.
 Setting up alerts

 The third step in creating a detector involves setting up alerts.
 Alerts are configured to create triggers that, when matched with a set of detection rule criteria, send a notification of a possible security event.
-You can select the criteria (rules, rule severity, and tags) in any combination to define the trigger.
-Once the trigger is defined, the alert setup lets you choose the channel on which to be notified and provides options for customizing a message for the notification.
+You can select the criteria (rules, rule severity, and tags) in any combination to define a trigger.
+Once a trigger is defined, the alert setup lets you choose the channel on which to be notified and provides options for customizing a message for the notification.

 At least one alert condition is required before a detector can begin generating findings.
 {: .note }

 You can also configure alerts from the Findings window.
 To see how to set up alerts from the Findings window, see [The findings list]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/#the-findings-list).
 A final option for adding additional alerts is to edit a detector and navigate to the **Alert triggers** tab, where you can edit existing alerts as well as add new ones.
 For details, see [Editing a detector]({{site.url}}{{site.baseurl}}security-analytics/usage/detectors/#editing-a-detector).

-To set up an alert for the detector, continue with the following steps:
+To set up an alert for a detector, continue with the following steps:

 1. In the **Trigger name** box, enter a name for the trigger.
 1. To define rule matches for the alert, select security rules, severity levels, and tags.